ndonolli/imaginathan-space-site/posts/the-fairest-d20-in-the-land.md

 Let's work in a domain where we have a little more control: computers.
 For as long as they've been around, computers have been deterministic.
 They use electricity to create some state and then the CPU does a thing and then a new state is created, per our predictions.
 But if this is the basis of how computers work, how can they create true randomness?
 The answer, right now, is that they can't.
 But they can get damn close.

 Cryptography is the driving force in ongoing research regarding random number generators.
 The main challenge in designing algorithms is for it to be efficient in its encryption process while making it very hard to decrypt.
-There exist several benchmarks, such as the [next-bit-test](https://en.wikipedia.org/wiki/Next-bit_test), to determine the effort needed to crack a cipher.
+There exist several benchmarks, such as the [next-bit-test](https://en.wikipedia.org/wiki/Next-bit_test), to determine the effort needed to crack encrypted data.

 The current implementation shipped with most javascript engines is a \`XorShift128+\` RNG which is a type of linear-feedback shift register designed to be quite efficient and fast.